gayathrinamasivayam/capturetocaption/ProductCaptions/README.md

 DataPreprocess_2_selectsubsetofdata -the program  can select a subset of good training data eliminating noisy data, this is a customized program that can be used only if the dataset is all sofas

+Since the data was webscraped only a sample of it is available in the "ProductCaptions/Data/FurnitureImageGeneration.csv".
+The images can be viewed in "ProductCaptions/Data/Images/" folder